top of page

 With all components built in Flutter, designs stay close to real implementation and cutting unnecessary development effort.

-To make the Design System easier to understand, the Widgetbook documents every implemented component in one place, giving designers clear visibility into how each component behaves in production.
+To make the Design System easier to understand, the Widgetbook documents every implemented component in one place, giving clear visibility into how each component behaves in production.

 Product5_HomeCredit.png